-Permission for parades and demonstrations on any campus must be secured from the Vice President of Student Success.
-The Vice President of Student Success may restrict parades or demonstrations that impede the academic process at PCC and/or that are in conflict with the mission of PCC.
+Permission for parades and demonstrations on any campus must be secured from the Senior Student Affairs Officer (SSAO) or designee.
+The Senior Student Affairs Officer (SSAO) or designee may restrict parades or demonstrations that impede the academic process at PCC and/or that are in conflict with the mission of PCC.